allmin/llm_text_to_event/README.md

-# Event Log Extraction from Text
+# USing LLM to extract events from text

 This project focuses on extracting event logs from textual data, specifically using MIMIC-III CSV files.